Ethical Governance for Therapy in Ottawa at Eleusium

 Eleusium maintains an active relationship with the Center for Medicinal Mindfulness (CMM), based in Boulder, Colorado.
 CMM is one of the first licensed and professionally recognized psychedelic therapy training centers in North America.

-Our practitioners are credentialed or in the process of credentialing with CMM in Cannabis-Assisted Psychedelic Therapy (CAPT) and Mindfulness-Based Psychedelic Therapy (MBPT).
+Our practitioners are credentialed or in the process of credentialing with CMM.
+More can be found here: https://medicinalmindfulness.org/

 This relationship grounds our work in internationally recognized leading practices for psychedelic facilitation, harm reduction, and trauma-informed care.

-Through this affiliation, Eleusium aligns with the Medicinal Mindfulness Code of Ethics and the Principles of Conscious Cannabis Facilitation, ensuring that all ceremonial and integration work remains client-centered, non-directive, and grounded in safety and consent.
+Through this affiliation, Eleusium aligns with the Medicinal Mindfulness Code of Ethics and the Principles of Conscious Cannabis Facilitation, ensuring that integration work remains client-centered, non-directive, and grounded in safety and consent.

 Continuous Learning and Quality Assurance

 Our governance model is a living framework.
-We review and refine our policies annually, incorporating client feedback, new research, and developments in ethical psychedelic care.
+We review and refine our policies annually, incorporating client feedback, new research, and developments in ethical psychotherapy.

 We are committed to: